-Capitation Payment Rate(s) and Capitation Rate(s) mean the fixed amount to be paid monthly to the Contractor by the Commonwealth for Enrollees enrolled based on such factors as the Enrollee's aid category, age, gender and service.
+Capitation Rate(s) means the fixed amount to be paid monthly to the Contractor by the Commonwealth for Enrollees enrolled based on such factors as the Enrollee's aid category, age, gender and service.

 Care Coordination is a process that actively and effectively links an Enrollee, in a timely and integrated manner, to Providers, medical services, residential, social and other support services or resources appropriate to the needs and goals identified.